Logiqx/open-gnss/docs/thoughts.md

 - Checksum = 2 bytes
 - Item specifications can use bit-packing to fit the following data into 4 bytes.
   - Field identifier (14 bits) from standard dictionary - e.g. 0x00 = ts, 0x01 = lon, 0x02 = lat, etc.
-  - Byte size (10 bits) of the GNSS frame payload.
-This excludes the frame identifier + size and checksum so it allows up to 1KB payloads.
+  - Byte size (10 bits) of the data item, allowing for individual data items up to 1024 bytes in size.
-    - Actual value = payload size - 1
+    - Actual value = data value size - 1 (as per frame identifiers + sizes, described in detail later in this document)
-  - Data type (4 bits) - signed integer, unsigned integer, bitfield, signed float, unsigned float, semicircles or text
+  - Data type (4 bits) - signed integer, unsigned integer, bitfield, signed float, unsigned float, semicircles or text.
   - Scaling (4 bits) - e.g. 1 x 10<sup>-7</sup> = 0x07 or 0x00 for no scaling.

 It should be noted that optimal byte alignment is retained for these frames because every item specification is exactly 4 bytes.

-Multiple frame types can appear in the open format (e.g. corresponding to individual NMEA sentences).
-The GNDD frame identifiers will be implicit, simply based on the order of frame definitions.
+Multiple frame types can be included in a file using the open GNSS format (e.g. corresponding to NMEA sentence types).
+The numerical GNSS frame identifiers will be implicit with the file, simply based on the order of frame definitions.

 ### GNSS Frames - Minimal Content

-This section illustrates how minimal SiRF and u-blox GNSS frames might be implemented:
+This section illustrates how minimal SiRF and u-blox GNSS frames might be implemented.
+Summary:

-- Simple to implement within the logging devices
+- Simple to implement within logging devices with a low computational cost.
-- Slightly more complex when reading the files but all possible variations can be handled by common code
+- Slightly more complex when reading the files but all possible data type conversions can be achieved using simple, common code.
-- The definition frames enable processing of SiRF and u-blox data in exactly the same way, despite differing endian and / or precisions
+- The definition frames facilitate the processing of SiRF and u-blox data in exactly the same way, despite differing endian, byte sizes and / or precisions.

-It's worth noting that byte offsets / alignments have been chosen to suit the underlying data types (e.g. 4 byte integers aligned with 4-byte boundaries).

-Failure to align data types properly can lead to sub-optimal processing, depending on the CPU architecture.
+It's worth noting that byte offsets / alignments have been chosen to suit the underlying data types (e.g. 4 byte integers aligned with 4-byte boundaries) Failure to align data types properly can lead to sub-optimal processing, depending on the CPU architecture.

-####  Minimal SiRF GNSS Frame
+####  Minimal GNSS Frame (SiRF)

 | Offset | Type |       Scaling       | Name  | Units | Description                          |
 | ------ | :--: | :-----------------: | :---: | :---: | ------------------------------------ |